Sakthi-Developer/Sakthi-Developer/README.md

 - 👋 Hi, I’m @Sakthi-Developer
-- 👀 I’m interested in Hacking 🤖, Web Developement, Developing App 👨‍💻, Software Developement and Explore New Things 🔭.
+- 👀 I’m interested in Machine Learning 🧠, Hacking 🤖, Web Developement, Developing App 👨‍💻, Software Developement and Explore New Things 🔭.
 - 🌱 I’m currently learning All Things..
 - 💞️ I’m looking to collaborate on Software Developement, Hacking Tools, Developing Mobile Application and more...
 - 📫 How to reach me sakthir.developer@gmail.com